Margaret Morse: Works

-Margaret Morse is renowned to students of media studies primarily due to her critically acclaimed analyses of media culture.
+Margaret Morse was renowned to students of media studies primarily due to her critically acclaimed analyses of media culture.
 Her works such as "Talk, Talk, Talk: The Space of Discourse in TV News, Sportscasts, Talk Shows and Advertising" (1985); "The Television News Personality and Credibility: Reflections on the News in Transition" (1986); and "An Ontology of Everyday Distraction: The Freeway, the Mall and Television" (1990) are now considered "classics" of the field.

-In 1985, Morse wrote "Shaking and Waking" an essay that reviewed Steve Fagin’s 82 minute video installation Virtual Play: The Double Direct Monkey Wrench in Black's Machinery.
-This was Morse’s first essay on video art and was featured as the third chapter in the book "Talkin' with your mouth full : conversations with the videos of Steve Fagin."
+In 1985, Morse wrote "Shaking and Waking" an essay that reviewed Steve Fagin's 82 minute video installation Virtual Play: The Double Direct Monkey Wrench in Black's Machinery.
+This was Morse's first essay on video art and was featured as the third chapter in the book "Talkin' with your mouth full : conversations with the videos of Steve Fagin."

-In 1986, Morse contributed to the community publication project, Video Networks with her review and interview piece, “Mary Lucier: Burning and Shining”.
+In 1986, Morse contributed to the community publication project, Video Networks with her review and interview piece, "Mary Lucier: Burning and Shining".
 Video Networks was initiated by artist and editor Doug Hall and covered video art, installation, and digital media criticism aimed at the media arts public rather than academic discourse.

+In 1994, Morse published the essay "What do Cyborgs Eat?: Oral Logic in an Information Society".
+This publication was reprinted, translated, and included in her later 1998 book, Virtualities.

 In 1997, she worked as the principal author for the book "Hardware, Software, Artware".
 With both an English and German translations, this was arguably one of the most successful projects Morse was involved with.
 The book served as a lexicon of twenty artists and their respective works.
 Such a tool was an invaluable resource for curators.

-Also in 1997, Morse had a publication titled, “What do Cyborgs Eat?”.
-This publication was reprinted, translated, and included in her later 1998 book, Virtualities.

 In 1998, she published Virtualities: Television, Media Art and Cyberculture.
 This, 300-page book, focused on the development of media and how it has affected our dichotomy and interactions with machines.
 The book also proposed a nuanced perspective on the limitations and potentiality of the digital disciplines.

-In 1999, she published a digital CD-ROM called “Media-Architectural Installations”.
-It included translated versions in English, Spanish and French in the “On Translation” version.
+In 1999, she published a digital CD-ROM called "Media-Architectural Installations".
+It included translated versions in English, Spanish and French in the "On Translation" version.

-In 2003, Morse wrote the scholarly article “The Poetics of Interactivity” in: Women, Art and Technology, which was edited by Judy Malloy.
+In 2003, Morse wrote the scholarly article "The Poetics of Interactivity" in: Women, Art and Technology, which was edited by Judy Malloy.
 The article is known as being both influential and debatable; it has inspired a dialog in print about interactivity between an artist/writer and a curator.
-The information from this book was featured in artist Ken Feingold’s Selected works of Ken Feingold 1978-2007 as he was one of the artists featured in it.
+The information from this book was featured in artist Ken Feingold's Selected works of Ken Feingold 1978-2007 as he was one of the artists featured in it.